TheAppHub/seaspray/source/_posts/portfolio/essendon-project.md

 ## Design Process
 To achieve the seamless look, Seaspray engineered thicker-than-standard pool walls so the fully tiled interior extends beyond the waterline into the surrounding block walls.
-Bisazza blue glass mosaics add depth and a touch of artistry, replacing plain render with a sophisticated finish.
+Custom glass blue mosaics add depth and a touch of artistry, replacing plain render with a sophisticated finish.
 Every detail was considered to blend the pool with the home’s modern architecture.

 ## Results